 The doctrinal turnaround resulting from the conservative resurgence in the Southern Baptist Convention “will be lost” unless the widespread affirmation of biblical inerrancy is coupled with a reform in Southern Baptist preaching, an Oklahoma pastor told students and faculty at Southern Baptist Theological Seminary March 10. [. . .]

 “I’m disturbed that — after the ‘Battle for the Bible,’ [. . .] we see being employed a secular methodology, a secular ecclesiology and a preaching that very little oftentimes resembles the faith once for all delivered to the saints,” [Alan] Day thundered.

 “Our contemporary denominational reform, I believe, is not complete with a mere reaffirmation of the Scripture and its authority,” he added.
 “There must be reform of our preaching or the gains of the past 20 years will be lost.”

 Dogwhistles abound everywhere here!
 “Reform” is an important word for Calvinists, obviously.
-The post includes even more important Calvinist dogwhistles — like describing inerrancy as “orthodoxy” that was “delivered to the saints.”
+The post includes even more important Calvinist dogwhistles, such as describing inerrancy as “orthodoxy” that was “delivered to the saints.”

 But now, they realized they needed to convince the rest of the denomination to buy in.